moveitraleigh/moveitraleigh-com/content/donate/_index.md

 +++
 date = "2018-09-22T13:30:14-04:00"
 draft = false
-title = "Sponsorship"
+title = "Donate"
 +++
-## How Can I Support Move It Raleigh?
+## How Do I Donate To Move It Raleigh?

 **Make A Difference.**